mesopelagique/Macross/README.md

-# Macross
+# Macross ✈ 🤖

-my macro utility class functions to edit or create macro
+My macro utility class to edit or create macro

-## create your macross
+## build your macross

 ie. create an object instance which contains a list of macros